DevonMPhillips/Azure-Secure-Cloud-Foundation-and-Threat-Detection/README.md

 #### 3. Simulate the Attack:

-Open a new tab and navigate back to your Key Vault.
+Open a new tab and navigate back to the Key Vault.

-Go to **Secrets** under Objects and click your DB-Password secret.
+Go to **Secrets** under Objects and click the DB-Password secret.

 Click the current version, then click **Show Secret Value.**